sheelaippili/CIS6930---Human-centered-Input-Recognition-Algorithms/project1Part1/README.md

-# Human-Centered Input Recognition Algorithms - Drawing on a Canvas
+# Human-Centered Input Recognition Algorithms - Drawing on a Canvas - project 1 Part 1

 ## Goals:
 - The goals of part 1 of project 1 are as following: